jackrobertscott/authpack-client-190806/docs/api/groups.md

 - search `string?`: compared against name, code, and domains.
 - limit `number?`: maximum number of groups returned.
 - skip `number?`: skip this number of groups.
-- page `number?`: skip this number of groups multiplied by the limit.

 **Note:** `skip` and `page` are summed when used together.